otgmckenna/DCI-2024/README.md

 Now that I mention the activity having a heaping dose of subjectivity, let's go ahead and see which corps are objectively the best by ranking them based on their final Total score.

 ![Rankings of the World and Open class corps at the end of the season](Plots/Ranking.png)

+I've colored the bars based on the corp's class.
+This gives us a better look at how each class stacks up in the final rankings.

 The Bluecoats from Canton, OH, took home gold this year, beating out the 2nd place Boston Crusaders from Boston, MA, and the 3rd place Blue Devils from Concord, CA.